marta8926/kernel-playground/M14-TTL-Inspection/README.md

 ## 5. Building the Project

 Ensure you are logged in as `root` and operating inside the `kernel-builder` Podman container.

-> **Tip for evaluators:** If you are not inside the container yet, start it from your host machine using the following commands:
+The compilation must be done inside the `kernel-builder` Podman container.

+**Step 1: Access the Container (Terminal 1)**
+Open your first terminal and execute the following commands to start the container and enter it:
 > ```bash
 > # Navigate to the directory first, before switching to root
 > cd ~/kernel-playground/podman